-Collaboration applications, such as Slack, Jive, Confluence, Microsoft Teams, Salesforce Chatter, and others, facilitate group discussions as well as message exchanges between users and in private channels.144 These applications often store shared content in the cloud, though some are deployed on a company's servers.145
+Collaboration applications, such as Slack, Jive, Confluence, Microsoft Teams, Salesforce Chatter, and others, facilitate group discussions as well as message exchanges between users and in private channels.
+These applications often store shared content in the cloud, though some are deployed on a company's servers.
+The same store shared content in the cloud, though some are deployed on a company's servers.